We make contacting your lawmaker easier than ordering a pizza. Just click the phone or mail option and get started.

 Add your own words to make it personal.

-But here’s the good news… Decades of research following the 1965 Voting Rights Act shows that states that make it easier for everyone to vote have more jobs, higher wages and better working conditions.
 The cycle of poverty starts to break at the voting booth, and people with economic security are more likely to continue to vote.
-So to all those politicians who keep talking “Jobs!
+So to all the politicians who keep talking “Jobs!
 Jobs!
-Jobs!’… tell them to “Save the Vote!
+Jobs!” — tell them to “Save the Vote!
 Vote!
 Vote!”

 To learn more, check out some great resources on the economy and voting rights: